-Then the change may affect

-The customer's SOC when the customer receives:

-ALTCS; or

-FTW-ALTCS and lives in a long term care medical facility.

-The customer's income eligibility or premium amount when the customer

-receives:

-• SSI-MAO;

-MSP; or

-• FTW.

-The customer's KidsCare premium amount or income eligibility when the customer

-qualifies for any of the following MA programs:

-• Adult;
+When the customer reports a change in Then the change may affect SOC-related expenses The customer's SOC when the customer receives: ALTCS; or FTW-ALTCS and lives in a long term care medical facility.
+Work-related expenses: The customer's income eligibility or premium amount when the customer Blind Work Expenses; or receives: Impairment Related Work Experiences • SSI-MAO; MSP; or • FTW.
+Adjustments to Gross Income: The customer's KidsCare premium amount or income eligibility when the customer Educator expenses; qualifies for any of the following MA programs: Certain business expenses of reservists, performing artists and fee- • Adult;

-basis government officials; • Caretaker Relative;
+- basis government officials; • Caretaker Relative;

-• Health savings account deduction; • Pregnant Woman;
+Health savings account deduction; • Pregnant Woman;

-• Moving expenses for members of the Armed Forces who move as a result of • Child; or
+Moving expenses for members of the Armed Forces who move as a result of • Child; or

 military orders; • KidsCare.

-• Deductible part of self-employment tax;
+Deductible part of self-employment tax;

-• Self-employed SEP, SIMPLE and qualified plans;
+Self-employed SEP, SIMPLE and qualified plans;

-• Self-employed health insurance deductions;
+Self-employed health insurance deductions;

-• Penalty on early withdrawal of savings;
+Penalty on early withdrawal of savings;

-• Alimony paid; when the spousal support agreement was created before 12/31/2018 and has not been modified since that date to add the provisions of the Tax Cuts and Jobs Act of 2017;
+Alimony paid; when the spousal support agreement was created before 12/31/2018 and has not been modified since that date to add the provisions of the Tax Cuts and Jobs Act of 2017;

-• IRA deduction;
+IRA deduction;

-• Student loan interest deduction.
+Student loan interest deduction.